 When investors and collectors look for a safe option in the world of precious metals, the Silver American Eagle is a beacon of hope.
 Produced annually by the United States Mint, the Silver American Eagle serves as the official silver coin of the United States and is available in bullion, proof, and burnished versions.
-Today, the Silver American Eagle is available from varied years on Silver.com.
+Today, the Silver American Eagle is available from random years on Silver.com.

 - Official coins of the United States of America!